kontena/kontena/docs/using-kontena/stacks.md

 The Kontena Services associated with a stack are shown as `stackname/servicename` in the CLI.
 Traditional Kontena Services created using `kontena service create` are not associated with a stack, and are shown without any `stackname` prefix.

-Like Kontena Services, Kontena Stacks are also Grid-specific.
+Like Kontena Services, Kontena Stacks are also grid-specific.
-The `kontena stack` commands operate on the current grid, unless using the `--grid` option.
+The `kontena stack` commands operate on the current grid, unless using the `--grid` option to temporarily operate on a different grid.

 ## Usage